Innovation for Writers Who Don’t Fit the Machine (Part 2)

-At the heart of this series is this statement: We believe that with our innovation background Koho Pono (multimedia publishing) can find a way to help storytellers find/refine their voices and connect to their audiences AND produce a reasonable ROI for all concerned.
+At the heart of this series is this statement: We believe that innovation for writers can help storytellers find/refine their voices and connect to their audiences AND produce a reasonable ROI for all concerned.

 In Part 1 of this series, I said that we at Koho Pono are currently working with an author that doesn’t write cookie-cutter saleable stories for today’s marketplace – she doesn’t fit in today’s big publishing machine.
 Regardless, we here at Koho Pono want to help produce Jaki Harvell’s stories and present them to her right-sized audience because we believe that her tales are important to the human community.

 In Part 2 (and final part of this series), I more deeply explore other aspects of ‘fitting in’.

 From the author’s point of view (POV) the bottom line is: artists have a drive to express what is inside them.
 Authors have a passionate urge to give birth to an internal tale, release that creation to live its own life, and connect their creation to its proper audience.
 When all of this happens, a current flow through the audiences and artists and through the work; it’s a wave of connection.
 Every thing fits.

 Although many people have one story to tell, once that one story is told, the compulsion is gone and they go on with the rest of their life.
 This is valuable and worthwhile.
 However, what sets a writer apart is

 - a writer thinks in terms of making an impact through telling stories

 - once a writer get a taste of connecting their work to a hungry audience, they want to go through the process again and again

 - After writers get this first taste of ‘connection’, they start thinking about how they can afford to do this full time

 - This ‘taste of connection’ may happen at an early age or late in life